P-p-H-d/mlib/README.md

 There are two ways a container can known what is the oplist of a type:

-* either the oplist is passed explictly for each definition of container and for the LET & EACH macros,
+* either the oplist is passed explicitly for each definition of container and for the LET & EACH macros,
 * or the oplist is registered globally by defining a new macro starting with the prefix M\_OPL\_ and finishing with the name of type (don't forget the parenthesis).
 The macros performing the definition of container and the LET & EACH will test if such macro is defined.
 If it is defined, it will be used.
 Otherwise default methods are used.

 Here we can see that we register the mpz\_t type into the container with